Unified numerical analysis for thermoelastic diffusion and thermo-poroelasticity of thin plates: Well-posedness and regularity results

 The following result states existence and uniqueness of solution to \eqref{eq:coupled} in the sense of Definition 2.1 and establishes the boundedness of the energy \eqref{energy}.
-The proof is based on the approach outlined in \cite[p.
-384]{evans} (for second-order problems), and extended for coupled fourth- and second-order problems.
-Details are provided in Appendix \ref{appendix}.
+The proof is based on the approach outlined in p.
+384 of Ref. \refcite{evans} (for second-order problems), and extended for coupled fourth- and second-order problems.
+Details are provided in \ref{appendix}.

-\begin{thm}[Existence and uniqueness] Let $f, \phi,g \in L^2(0,T;L^2(\Omega))$, $u^0 \in H^2_0(\Omega) ,u^{*0} \in H^1_0(\Omega)$, and both $\theta^0,p^0 \in L^2(\Omega) $.
-Then, problem \eqref{eq:coupled} has a unique weak solution $(u,\theta,p)$ in the sense of Definition 2.1 and the solution satisfies
+\begin{thm}[Existence and uniqueness] Let $f, \phi,g \in L^2(0,T;L^2(\Omega))$, $u^0 \in H^2_0(\Omega)$, $u^{*0} \in H^1_0(\Omega)$, and both $\theta^0,p^0 \in L^2(\Omega) $.
+Then, problem \eqref{eq:coupled} has a unique weak solution $(u,\theta,p)$ in the sense of Definition \ref{def:weak} and the solution satisfies

 \end{thm} Next we present an alternate weak formulation under higher regularity assumptions on the initial data.
 This formulation is utilized later on, to design the fully discrete scheme. \begin{thm}[Alternate weak formulation] If $f, \phi, g \in H^1(0,T;L^2(\Omega))$, $u^0 \in H^3(\Omega) \cap H^2_0(\Omega), \: u^{*0} \in H^2(\Omega) \cap H^1_0(\Omega)$, and both $\theta^0,p^0 \in H^2(\Omega) \cap H^1_0(\Omega) $, then for the weak solution $(u,\theta,p) $, we have that